Patch-Traders/BackTester/README.md

     pq.open_short(ticker, quantity)
     pq.close_short(ticker, quantity)

+These functions allow you to open and close long and short positions on specific symbols.

+At anytime the properties: cash, order_log, and market_value are available as members of the PathQuant object.

 After this class is implemented you can use these functions calls to begin the backtesting

     pq.initialize(myTrader)
     pq.begin()

+After the final trading day there are a number of functions available to the user to allow them to visualize the performance of there strategy.

+##### pq.candlestick(start_date, end_date, \*tickers):
+This function creates a candelstick plot for the specified tickers

+##### pq.timeseries(start_date, end_date, \*tickers):
+This function creates a timeseries plot for the specified tickers

 ### Team